Skennars Head

 Skennars Head is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Skennars Head's dwelling structures, as per the latest Census, consisted of 88.7% houses and 11.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Non-Metro NSW's 75.1% houses and 24.9% other dwellings.
-Home ownership in Skennars Head stood at 53.6%, with mortgaged dwellings at 31.0% and rented ones at 15.5%.
-The median monthly mortgage repayment was $2,297, higher than Non-Metro NSW's average of $1,980.
-Median weekly rent in Skennars Head was recorded at $550, compared to Non-Metro NSW's $450.
-Nationally, Skennars Head's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Skennars Head, as per the latest Census evaluation, 88.7% of dwellings were houses with 11.3% being other types such as semi-detached homes, apartments, or 'other' dwellings.
+This compares to Non-Metro NSW which had 82.6% houses and 17.4% other dwellings.
+Home ownership in Skennars Head stood at 53.6%, with mortgaged properties making up 31.0% and rented ones 15.5%.
+The median monthly mortgage repayment in the area was $2,297, higher than Non-Metro NSW's average of $1,733.
+The median weekly rent figure in Skennars Head was recorded at $550 compared to Non-Metro NSW's $330.
+Nationally, Skennars Head's mortgage repayments were significantly higher at $2,297 versus the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing